ideasman42/the_joy_of_life_drawing/book.rst

 Autobiography continued........

-I was thrilled to draw portraits of my father for two" end of year " exhibitions at our primary school.
-However I was disappointed that it was called " The Rogues Gallery ", presuming I suppose, that the children would draw pictures of their parents looking aggressive or grim and not so much how they would like to see themselves.
+I was thrilled to draw portraits of my father for two "end of year" exhibitions at our primary school.
+However I was disappointed that it was called "The Rogues Gallery", presuming I suppose, that the children would draw pictures of their parents looking aggressive or grim and not so much how they would like to see themselves.
 The portrait I drew using lead pencil of my father for 1962 exhibition revealed a good likeness.
 He sat for a short time for this picture.
 My primary school class teachers art lessons I remember with warmth and affection.
 They all